 - Without disturbing the liquid too much, pour off the juice from the top and reserve, discarding the sediment at the bottom of the jar.

-- Measure the juice to see how much there is so you have a benchmark for reducing by 50% in volume.
+- Measure the juice to see how much there is so you have a benchmark for reducing by 70% in volume.
+You should have at least 5 cups.

 Reduce

-- Return the juice to the cleaned pot, adding 1 tablespoon red wine vinegar per 2 cups (optional but recommended if you will be canning it) and simmer on medium-high until reduced by half and the mixture coats the back of a spoon.
+- Return the juice to the cleaned pot, simmer on medium-high until reduced by 70% and the mixture coats the back of a spoon.

 Brian